tangentecode/obsidian-notes/computer-science/docs/sql/sqlite/querying-data.md

-- To print out the result of your executed
+- To print out the result of your [executed query](executing-queries.md) you need to use the `.fetchall()` method:
+- Optionally you can print it row by row: